3BioCompBio/DDGb_bias/README.md

 ## Content

 ### (1) Datasets
-All mutations datasets referenced in the paper and all relative subsets can be found in `./1_datasets/` as well as additional mutations' properties (such as RSA and predicted ΔΔGb values).
+All mutations datasets referenced in the paper and all relative subsets can be found in `./1_datasets/` as well as additional mutations' properties (such as RSA, structural region, secondary structure and predicted ΔΔGb values).

 ### (2) Predictors' main training datasets
 The main training datasets of the predictors mCSM-PPI2, MutaBind2, BeAtMuSiC, SSIPe and NetTree can be found in `./2_predictors_datasets/`.